davidebreso/mkeyb/readme.md

 ## Known limitations

 * mKEYB is known to work on my machine, an Amstrad PC5086 with and enhanced 101 keys keyboard.
 Consider it untested on anything else.
-* Layouts are for 101/102 keys enhanced keyboards.
+* Most of the layouts are for 101/102 keys enhanced keyboards only.
 They are not accurate for 83 keys keyboard.
-* Autodetect of BIOS features may not work.
+* Autodetect of BIOS features and keyboard type may not work.
 * The INT 9 handler is written for controllers compatible with the 8255 PPI, and may have unpredictable results with non-standard keyboard controllers

 ## License

 This program and it's sources is distributed under the terms of the GNU GPL with one major exception:

 you may use any exepacker you want to process the resulting executable.